-Jack Ma Net Worth: Jack Ma is a Chinese businessman and investor who has a net worth of $44 billion.
+Jack Ma is a Chinese businessman and investor who has a net worth of $34 billion.
 He is best known as the co-founder and former executive chairman of the multinational conglomerate, Alibaba Group.
 He has at times been the richest person in China and the richest person on the continent of Asia.

 Ma struggled to attend university due to his poor performance on the Chinese university entrance exams.
 The exams are held only once a year, and it took Ma four years to pass.
 He eventually attended Hangzhou Teacher's Institute (now known as Hangzhou Normal University), and graduated in 1988 with a Bachelor of Arts in English.